 - Those who lack the ability to make logical decisions that are reasonable and clear are not sound mind to create a document that states their wishes.
 Even those who are under the influence of alcohol or drugs may have trouble with a valid will if they were using these substances during the time of the writing.

 - Anytime judgment is impaired for one reason or another, challenging the will can be a possibility.
 Those contesting should, however, do so with proof.
-They but also show that the person who created the wheel did not fully understand what was outlined in the consequences of it.
+They but also show that the person who created the will did not fully understand what was outlined in the consequences of it.

 Klish and Eldreth | Estate Planning in Raleigh NC